-Share this Post I was raised as a Catholic and went to church with my parents regularly on Sunday mornings.
+Fearing Death Led Me to Salvation My name is Madelyn Rivera, and this is my story.
+I was raised as a Catholic and went to church with my parents regularly on Sunday mornings.
 I was never taught about salvation.
 My parents eventually left the church, leaving me with no religion to follow.
-As an adult I kept on going back because that was all I knew.
-I thought that I was somehow OK … Read More
+As an adult I kept on going back … Read More

 My name is Benjamin Hall, and this is my story.
 I was brought up in a Christian home and have gone to church ever since I was a little baby.
 When I was 10 years old, my Pastor played a video called “The Appointment” during the church service.
 It was about a lady who had put off being saved and unexpectedly died and went to hell.